Economic Development & Business Resources

 New Businesses Update:

-This year will also bring many new businesses to the South Euclid community.
+This year has brought new businesses to the South Euclid community.

-Mayfield Road will see new businesses near the Belvoir intersection.
+The Mayfield & Belvoir intersection has been rejuvenated.
 Spoto’s Bar & Grill has returned to South Euclid, having recently opened in the former Rummy’s location.
-Just next door to Spoto’s, Supreme Window & Glass will be opening in the former B&K Bicycle shop.
-Supreme Window is moving to South Euclid from Cleveland Heights, and is performing an extensive interior and exterior renovation to the space.
-Riverstone Pub is also now under new ownership and features a new food menu.
+Just next door to Spoto’s, Supreme Window & Glass has opened in the former B&K Bicycle shop.
+Supreme Window moved to South Euclid from Cleveland Heights, and performed an extensive interior and exterior renovation to the space.
+Tiki Time Pub moved into the former Riverstone Pub space and offers a more extensive food menu.
+216 Fitness is in the process of opening in the former 7-11 space.

 Mayfield Road has also seen the recent addition of two other restaurant options, Hibachi One Japanese Restaurant and Fawaky Burst Juice and Smoothie Bar.
 Fawaky Burst has been a popular food truck and we are happy they have chosen South Euclid for their first storefront location.

-On Cedar Road, construction of the new dental clinic continues.
-The clinic, near the intersection of Cedar and Miramar should open later this spring.
+On Cedar Road, construction of the new dental clinic is complete.
+The clinic, near the intersection of Cedar and Miramar is now open.
 We are proud to welcome Dr. Dina Fixler to the South Euclid community, as she makes this major investment.

 Work continues on the Telling Mansion.
-The new Museum of American Porcelain will be opening early this summer, just in time for the South Euclid Centennial.
+The new Museum of American Porcelain will be opening late this year.
 As the museum opens, the Telling Mansion will also be made available for event rentals.
 Community groups will be able to use the reading room for meetings and the South Euclid-Lyndhurst Historical Society will settle into their new home in the gatehouse.
 The Telling Mansion will be a great asset for the community.
 We are thankful for the significant investment Richard Barone and his foundation have made to restore the mansion and make it into a regional destination.

 South Euclid is truly in the midst of a construction boom, by the end of 2017 almost 300,000sf of new retail and restaurant space will have been constructed in the city over the past two years.
 Stay up-to-date by visiting our Current Projects page.
 More information on each of the city’s unique business districts can be found further down on this page.